How can I troubleshoot when I'm unable to mount my Storage Gateway NFS file share on my NFS client?

 Select the command prompt option, and then enter the following command:

-You will receive a connected response if the Storage Gateway has connectivity to S3 endpoints.
+You receive a connected response if the Storage Gateway has connectivity to S3 endpoints.

 Note: It's a best practice to make sure that your IAM role has permission to access the S3 bucket.